HawaiianSpork/recipes/acornSquashBurgers.md

 1. Preheat oven to 350 F
 1. Cut acorn squash in half, deseed and place cut side down in the oven for 30 minutes.
 1. In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
-1. Add the chili sauce, soup, 1/2 acorn squash, salt, pumpkin pie spice and pepper.
+1. Add the soup, 1/2 acorn squash, samba olec, curry paste, salt, pumpkin pie spice and pepper.
 1. Bring to a boil.
 Reduce heat; cover and simmer for 1 hour.
 1. Toast buns and serve with other half of acorn squash (baked for another 20 minutes with butter cinammon and raisons).